Instructor: Michael Jefferson

 Instructor: Carolyn Esswein and Jim Piwoni

 Want to be part of Milwaukee’s renaissance?
 Where is the next gathering place downtown?
 Innovative office hub?
-Riverwalk extension?
-This 3-credit course will work alongside the “Creating Vibrant Cities” studio that will work on downtown projects with local leaders and architects in response to current redevelopment opportunities.
+Unique neighborhood?
+The studio works on downtown projects with local leaders and architects in response to current redevelopment opportunities.
 Urban design is about creative placemaking that combines diverse uses and cultural elements with public spaces.
-Project assignments include site analysis, street design for all users, master planning, conceptual architecture, and detailed public space design.
+Project assignments include site and program analysis, street design for all users, master planning, conceptual architecture, and detailed public space design.
 Presentations and discussions will include local architects, developers, City staff, and local media.

 This studio will provide a model for the entire building design process from programming to construction documentation.
 This model will call for design excellence and integrity at every phase in the design of a single public building, pursued throughout the course of the semester with a focus on simple, direct, and elegant design solutions.
 Graduate students in this studio must be able to comprehend the technical aspects of design, systems and materials, and be able to apply that comprehension to architectural solutions.